 - Age and general health

 - Family history of CHD, heart attack, or other heart diseases

 Your doctor may recommend medicines and other medical procedures before CABG.
 For example, he or she may prescribe medicines to lower your cholesterol and blood pressure and improve blood flow through your coronary arteries.

 PCI also might be tried.
 During this procedure, a thin, flexible tube with a balloon at its tip is threaded through a blood vessel to the narrow or blocked coronary artery.

 Once in place, the balloon is inflated, pushing the plaque against the artery wall.
 This creates a wider path for blood to flow to the heart.

-Sometimes a stent is placed in the artery during angioplasty.
+Sometimes a stent is placed in the artery during PCI.
 A stent is a small mesh tube that supports the inner artery wall.